 Definition of a Scene

 A scene is defined as a portion of a larger, published work.
-Short operas, musicals, or complete works under 8 minutes in length are not eligible for the scenes competition.
-Composers are encouraged to submit new operas to the Chamber Opera Competition.
+Short operas, musicals, or complete works under eight minutes in length are not eligible for the scenes competition.
 All submitted scenes must be from a show which has already received a full production by a professional opera or musical theatre company or a university/college program.

 Length of Scene

-Suggested length of scenes submitted in both the Preliminary and Final Rounds is 6–8 minutes.
-Preliminary judges will stop reviewing submissions at the 8 minute mark.
-The timekeeper at the finals will stop any scene which surpasses 8 minutes, but no penalty will accrue.
+Suggested length of scenes submitted in both the Preliminary and Final Rounds is six to eight minutes.
+Preliminary judges will stop reviewing submissions at the eight-minute mark.
+The timekeeper at the finals will stop any scene that exceeds eight minutes, but no penalty will accrue.
 There is no minimum time requirement.

-Set pieces are limited to rehearsal blocks and conference hotel tables and chairs located in the meeting room in which the competition will take place.
+Set pieces are limited to rehearsal blocks, tables and chairs.
 No other set pieces are to be utilized in the scene.
 Costumes and hand-held props are at the discretion of the director.
 Hand props are defined as a small object which is carried or handled by an actor.
 Please be sure that the hand props you use are not too fragile or perishable to avoid accidents on stage.

 Judging Criteria and Procedures

 The scene will be judged on musical style and accuracy, diction, vocal quality, basic stagecraft, individual characterization and ensemble interaction, and creative use of set, props, and costumes based on the competition limitations.

 Scenes that are not in the standard repertoire (new works) shall provide three copies of the music at the final round for judging purposes.

 For a detailed description of the judging procedures at both the preliminary and final rounds, click here.